atombrenner/photo-timeline/README.md

 ## Web App

 The web app is a simple photo viewer.
-It needs a local server at localhost:9000 that serves the app files, photos, and handles some commands like delete.
+It needs a local server at localhost:9000 for serving photos and handling some commands like delete and rotate.

 Create a `.desktop` file for the Linux desktop integration `~/.local/share/applications/photo-timeline.desktop`: